A Desktop Multi-Cam Setup for Virtual Live Events

 Push-button camera control.

 Switch between 4 HDMI sources (cameras, computers, etc).
 Converts cameras to.
 Webcam (replaces capture card).
-Loads of pre/programmed effects, audio mixer, and ATEM software for customization.
+Loads of pre/programmed effects, an audio mixer, and ATEM software for customization.

 4K Video Cameras